Can I have two home insurance policies on one house?

 If you discover you have two home insurance policies running at the same time, it may keep things simpler if you cancel one.

 You can contact each insurance provider to see if they’ll refund part of the premium.
-You should get all your money back if you cancel within the 14-day ‘cooling off’ period – that’s 14 days from the day your policy starts or when you receive your policy documents, whichever is later.
+You should get your money back if you cancel within the 14-day ‘cooling off’ period – that’s 14 days from the day your policy starts or when you receive your policy documents, whichever is later.
+However, there may be an admin fee to pay.

 Find out more about cancelling your home insurance policy.